Blackpool School Uniform

 • is designed with health and safety in mind.

 The school has a clearly defined uniform that all the children wear.
 The uniform is an integral part of the school ethos.
-As a school we have a logo which is embroidered on our school jumpers and PE T-Shirt.
-We also have winter hats, summer caps, PE Bags, Book Bags and Coats with our logo on.
-These items are available for purchase from Thomas Moore in Exeter.
+As a school we have a logo which is embroidered on our school jumpers and PE T-Shirt, PE Bags Book Bags with our logo on.
+These items are available for purchase from the school office.

 School Tie: Red/Grey